filipecalasans/cpp_cmake_generator/README.md

 ## Example`

-Inside the script file bootstrap_cpp_project.sh you can configure the parameters for your project:
+Inside the script file *bootstrap_cpp_project.sh* you can configure the following parameters of your project:

 ```bash
 cmake_version=3.0